 Minimum standards of education

-In addition, the current system does little to incentivise participation in this training.
+In addition, the current system does little to incentivise participation in dementia training, Dr. Sykes highlights.

 He believes these measures would significantly lift industry standards and improve the quality of care provided.